SCLW/Circuitry-Based-Sound/readme.md

 However, manufacturing tolerances of all involved parts make it difficult to achieve exact results based on the formula.
 Since the field of application is artistic sound production, circuits should be evaluated by ear.
 But the formula shows that bigger RC values produce lower frequencies and vice versa.

-Since the frequency is determined through the capacitor C and the resistor R, a potentiometer instead of the latter enables pitch control.
-Other ways of controling the frequency may be a photoresistor, force-sensitive resistor (FSR) or flex sensor.
+The frequency is determined through the capacitor C and the resistor R. Therfore, a potentiometer instead of the latter enables pitch control.
+Other ways of controling the frequency may be inserting photoresistors, force-sensitive resistors (FSR) or flex sensors.
 Adding circuit points to alter the sound through interaction allows building customized and versatile instruments.
 The above example is documented in the IC's data sheet.
 It's recommendable to use data sheets for all active components used in projects.

 ## CMOS Experimenter Board